mozilla/mozmill/mozmill/README.md

 Mozmill is available as an addon and a standard python package.
-See [the installation page](./Installation) for instructions for how to get it set up on your system.
+See [the installation page](./Installation) for instructions for how to get Mozmill set up on your system.

-## The Extension
+## The Mozmill Extension

 [The Mozmill extension](https://addons.mozilla.org/en-US/firefox/addon/9018)
 comes with an integrated development environment, some test authoring